dynamicnet/screenshotr/README.md

 Name | Description
 ---- | -----------
 IGNORE_HTTPS_ERRORS | If set, the launched browser will not complaint about invalid certifcate.
 Designed mainly for development environment that use self signed certifacate or [Caddy Local Authority](https://caddyserver.com/docs/automatic-https#local-https)
+HTTP_AUTH_BASIC_USER | Protection of /pdf and /screenshot endpoints, the username to be used for the HTTP Basic Auth HTTP_AUTH_BASIC_PWD | Protection of /pdf and /screenshot endpoints, the password to be used for the HTTP Basic Auth